pineapplemachine/migrates/readme.md

 The `remove_*` commands can be used to remove Elasticsearch data that migrates creates.

-### Options

-Here are listed some of the most important options.
-For more information and for a complete listing, please using `migrates help <command>`.
-Note that some options are not applicable to all commands.

-#### host

-The `--host` option is for specifying one or more Elasticsearch hosts to operate on.
-If no hosts are specified, migrates defaults to `127.0.0.1:9200`.

-#### path

-One or more paths to either Python package directories or individual Python files can be specified using the `--path` option.
-These modules will be imported so that any migrations that they register can be recognized and handled by migrates.
-For example, if you implemented your migrations in a `my_migrations.py` script, you would want to run something like `migrates run --path path/to/my_migrations.py`.

-#### dry

-The `--dry` flag indicates that migrates should do a dry run, where it reports everything that would happen during a normal run, without actually modifying any data.
-Every command that would normally modify data respects the `--dry` flag, not only `run`.

-#### detail

-The `--detail` option takes one or more pattern strings and when, during migration, a template or index name matches any of the patterns given here, extra information will be given about the changes that are taking place.
-Templates matching a pattern will have their complete original and updated contents outputted, and one document per index and document type will also have the original and updated versions outputted when the containing index matches any of the patterns.
-To show detailed information about changes to all templates and indexes, you can run `migrates run --detail *`.

 ### Commands

 Here are summaries of some of the most important commands that migrates makes